cucapra/protocols/README.md

         --verbose
 ```

-## Syntax highlighting
+### Syntax highlighting
-This repo contains a basic VS Code extension which provides syntax highlighting
-for `.prot` and `.tx` files.
+This repo contains a basic VS Code extension which provides syntax highlighting for `.prot` and `.tx` files.

-### Installation
+**Installation**:
-Add a link to the Protocols VSCode extension directory to your VSCode extensions directory.
+Add a link to the Protocols VSCode extension directory to your VSCode extensions directory as follows:

 ```bash
 cd $HOME/.vscode/extensions